ZachJDev/open-access-slideshow-webpage/readme.md

 ## Using the Slideshow

-Please note that initial seraches may take awhile to return; The server spends a lot of time turned off, and it needs t spin back up.
+Please note that initial seraches may take awhile to return; The server spends a lot of time turned off, and it needs to spin back up.
 Subsequent searches will complete much more quickly.

 ## TODO